otterwow/CacheSimulator/README.md

 # CacheSimulator
-A set associative cache simulator to keep track of cache hits and misses in a three layered architecture with different eviction policies
+A set associative cache simulator in C++ to keep track of cache hits and misses in a three layered architecture with different eviction policies

 The two fractals have very different memory access patterns.
 The Buddhabrot randomly skips over the screen, while the fern has a more deliberate pattern.